sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

    - **CRI (Container Runtime Interface):** CRI is an interface between Kubelet and the container runtime.
 It standardizes how Kubelet communicates with container runtimes, allowing for flexibility in choosing different container runtimes.

-3. **Networking:**
-   - Kubernetes relies on a network overlay or plugin to enable pod-to-pod communication.
-Common solutions include Calico, Flannel, and Weave.
-These network plugins handle routing, IP address assignment, and network policies within the cluster.

-4. **Add-Ons:**
-   - Kubernetes can be extended with various add-ons to enhance its functionality.
-These add-ons include the Kubernetes Dashboard for web-based cluster management, DNS for service discovery, and Ingress controllers for managing external access to services.

-5. **Custom Resources and Extensions:**
-   - Kubernetes allows for custom resource definitions (CRDs) and extensions, which enable you to define and manage custom resources and controllers.
-This extensibility is used for creating custom resources like Operators that automate complex application management tasks.

 ## diff bet docker-swarm and k8s and docker ?

 **Docker:**